Particular/docs.particular.net/nservicebus/msmq/routing_content_core_6.partial.md

 ## Custom instance mapping

+Physical routing is responsible for mapping the destination logical endpoint to the actual transport address (queue name).

 The instance mapping aspect of routing, as well as all other aspects, can be customized if the standard built-in file-based mapping is not feasible (e.g. in elastically scaled-out environments).

-For details see the [routing extensibility page](/nservicebus/messaging/routing-extensibility.md).
+snippet: RoutingExtensibility-Instances

+The source parameter has the same meaning and effect as in the routes collection.

+The instances collection is thread-safe.
+It allows registering multiple instance of a given endpoint.
+In case there is more than one, message distribution is involved.

 ## Using message-endpoint mappings